Sponsor A Resident

 Forrest

 Forrest also came from a local goat dairy farm.
 When a dairy goat gives birth to a male goat, there is no real use for them as they will never produce milk.
-These babies typically end up going to slaughter though some try to find them homes and spare their lives.
+These babies typically end up going to slaughter, though some people try to find them homes and spare their lives.
 Forrest is extremely vocal when he wants a snack or sees a caregiver coming over to love on him.
-Forrest enjoys heading out to the pasture to graze, whereas his brother Ferris is a true homebody and would rather stay close to the barn and eat hay.
-Forrest is a sweetheart as well, and both of them spent their first few weeks being bottle fed and living in the farmhouse because it was so cold outside!
+Forrest enjoys heading out to the pasture to graze.
+Forrest is a sweetheart and spent his first few weeks being bottle fed and living in the farmhouse because it was so cold outside!

 Mixed Breed Goat